-As of March 31, 2019 and December 31, 2018, Main Street had no single investment that represented greater than 20% of its total Investment Portfolio at fair value and no single investment whose total assets represented greater than 20% of its total assets.
-After performing the income test for the three months ended March 31, 2019, Main Street determined that no single Control Investment had income that represented greater than 20% of Main Street's total income.
-After performing the income test for the three months ended March 31, 2018, Main Street determined that the absolute value of its income from two of its Control Investments individually generated more than 20% of its total income, primarily due to unrealized appreciation (depreciation) that was recognized on the two investments.
+As of June 30, 2019 and December 31, 2018, Main Street had no single investment that represented greater than 20% of its total Investment Portfolio at fair value and no single investment whose total assets represented greater than 20% of its total assets.
+After performing the income test for the six months ended June 30, 2019 and 2018, Main Street determined that no single Control Investment had income that represented greater than 20% of Main Street's total income, except for the External Investment Manager.
 As such, the External Investment Manager was considered a significant subsidiary.
-The summarized financial information for the External Investment Manager is included in Note D. CBT Nuggets, LLC ("CBT"), an unconsolidated portfolio company that was a Control Investment, but for which Main Street was not the majority owner and did not have rights to maintain greater than 50% of the board representation, was also considered a significant subsidiary at the 20% income level as of March 31, 2018.
+The summarized financial information for the External Investment Manager is included in Note D.